 When preparing your materials, include the type of information your banker most wants.
 Chances are the bank already has a view on your industry and a risk rating model to compare your historical results to industry rankings.
 Rather than providing this top-line detail, focus instead on:

 - educating your lender about the nuances of your business

 - discussing how shifts in your industry may affect your financial standing (particularly if things have changed since 2020)

 - taking some time to understand current lending conditions so you can explain whether your activities fall within your bank’s tolerance for risk

-If your banker hasn’t visited your premises in a while, now may be the time to invite them over.
+If your banker has not visited your premises in a while, now may be the time to invite them over, especially as we emerge from lockdowns and restrictions.
 By taking your lender on a tour of your facilities, and making introductions to your management and key staff, you can help them gain deeper insights into your business and its culture.
 A well-planned onsite visit also brings the numbers in your review package to life by demonstrating that your operation is organized and well-run.

 As an added benefit, an in-person visit will let you strengthen your relationship with your bankers.
-We spend so much time exchanging emails and playing phone tag, we often lose that personal touch when communicating in the digital age.
+We spend so much time on video-calls, exchanging emails and playing phone tag, we often lose that personal touch when communicating.
 With quality face time, you can elicit their opinions on emerging industry trends, market conditions, and even new competitive products and services they may be aware of thanks to their relationships with hundreds of companies across all industries—including your own.

 You can call it the old-school approach or humanizing your business relationships, but no matter how you label it—nothing beats an old-fashioned sit down with your banker to bolster trust.